We have a great line-up of clinics for this year's event.

 What to bring:

 For all clinics: You will want to bring a small backpack, comfortable clothing suitable for the day's weather, snack food, water, sunscreen, shoes you can hike in, sunglasses, any personal climbing gear relevant to the clinic you are taking.
-For the basic climbing clinics we will provide harnesses, helmets, and climbing shoes. *La Sportiva, Five Ten & Scarpa will all have climbing shoe demos at the clinic site!
+For the basic climbing clinics we will provide harnesses, helmets, and climbing shoes.

-For the rock rescue clinic: You will NOT need ropes, but you should bring any personal climbing gear that you would like to use such a rack, harness, helmet, belay device, prussic's, cordelette, locking and non-locking carabiners.
+For the rock rescue clinic: You will NOT need ropes, but you should bring any personal climbing gear that you would like to use such a rack, harness, helmet, belay device, prusik's, cordelette, locking and non-locking carabiners.
 Ideally you will own a hands-free belay device such as the Petzl Reverso 4, or the Black Diamond Guide ATC or a comparable device.

 For multi-pitch anchors clinic: Bring your usual personal climbing gear.
 At all clinics the instructor will have some relevant climbing equipment that can be borrowed for the clinic if needed.